-- Permeable Pavers: any interlocking concrete pavers designed for use in permeable paver systems.
-See examples from local manufacturers on page 6. - Stones: must be double-washed, clean, and free of all fines. - Geotextile Fabric: optional, must have a minimum of 120 gpm, #70 sieve, and must be nonwoven.
-It's recommended where a paver system is installed next to a vegetated area, to prevent soil and sediment migration into the project. - Edge Restraints: required, must be concrete edging, either poured concrete or concrete grade beam.
+where a paver system is installed next to a vegetated area, to prevent soil and sediment migration into the project.

+- Edge Restraints: required, must be concrete edging, either poured concrete or concrete grade beam.
 Paver bricks may cover the top of the concrete edging to give a more attractive border.
-If installing a border along one side, please consider installing it all the way around the project, to provide a clean and complete appearance. - Downspout Extensions: required for projects 1,200 sf or smaller, must be PVC and non-perforated within first 10 feet of house, and perforated after first 10 feet (to disperse water moving at high velocity).
+If installing a border along one side, please consider installing it all the way around the project, to provide a clean and complete appearance.
+Edging is required along all sides of a project. - Downspout Extensions: required for projects 1,200 sf or smaller, must be PVC and non-perforated within first 10 feet of house, and perforated after first 10 feet (to disperse water moving at high velocity).
 A solid cap must be attached to end of the pipe so water distributes evenly throughout. - Downspout Filters: required, even if connected to a rain barrel.
 An in-line filter is sufficient for small roofs, 400 sf of runoff or less.
 A larger filter is required for more than 400 sf of runoff.
-Downspout filters must be firmly attached to the downspout and covered.
-Filters without a cover cause water to splash out against house and/or foundation and prevent water from entering project.
+Downspout filters must be firmly attached to the downspout and covered filters without a cover cause water to splash out against house and/or foundation and prevent water from entering project.